My Mom’s Legacy (Diana Greguska)

-During our planning and talking, I told (Jeff, the funeral home director) that my mom and I sang a song together each night for about the last eight years now as I put her to sleep each night.
+During our planning and talking, I told (Jeff, the funeral home director) that my mom and I had sung a song together each night for about the last eight years now as I put her to sleep each night.

-The song was a Laurence Welch song that sang at the end of each Lawrence Welch show mom always used to love to watch.
-Then in the office of the funeral director, I started to sing that song I always used to sing at night with my mom, but this time to my sister Pat and Jeff, the director, then suddenly the floodgates opened up, and I began to sob very hard.
+The song sang at the end of each Lawrence Welch show mom always loved to watch.
+Then in the funeral director’s office, I started to sing that song I always used to sing at night with my mom, but this time to my sister Pat and Jeff, the director.
+Then suddenly, the floodgates opened up, and I began to sob very hard.

-I stopped then a few moments later I started up again which was I believe was the way God intended it for me.
-All those 32 hours without a tear, I think God was carrying me like the footprints in the sand. ~ Bill Greguska
+A few moments later, I started up again, which was how God intended it for me.
+All those 32 hours without a tear, I think God was carrying me through the footprints in the sand. ~ Bill Greguska

 January 7, 2015